-- All babies aged less than 12 months of age must be placed to sleep in a dream coracle on their back with their feet placed to the foot of the coracle unless a position is specifically requested by their parents in accordance with working with parents to maintain their child's particular routine. - 2.
-Sheets and blankets will be used to cover babies if required. - Each child less than 2 years of age will have their own set of laundry which will be laundered at least weekly depending on the child's pattern of attendance.
+- 1. All babies aged less than 12 months of age must be placed to sleep in a dream coracle on their back with their feet placed to the foot of the coracle unless a position is specifically requested by their parents in accordance with working with parents to maintain their child's particular routine. - 2.
+Sheets and blankets will be used to cover babies if required. - 3.
+Each child less than 2 years of age will have their own set of laundry which will be laundered at least weekly depending on the child's pattern of attendance.
 Any soiled sheets and/or blankets will be laundered immediately.
 Each child has their own named bag to store bed linen. - 4.
+Children are allowed to sleep for as long as they need.
+If a child has a no sleeping request then if we feel they need a sleep we will let them as an overtired child is a danger to themselves. - 5.
 Children aged over 1 years will sleep or rest on mats covered with a sheet which will be laundered after each use.
-Sleep mats will be cleaned with anti-bacterial spray after each use. - 5.
-Children are allowed to sleep for as long as they need.
-If a child has a no sleeping request then if we feel they need a sleep we will let them as an overtired child is a danger to themselves. - 6.
-Coracle's will be thoroughly cleaned each week. - Under no circumstances must any child be left on their in a coracle with a bottle of milk or other drink.
+Sleep mats will be cleaned with anti-bacterial spray after each use. - 6.
+Coracle's will be thoroughly cleaned each week. - 7.
+Under no circumstances must any child be left on their in a coracle with a bottle of milk or other drink.
 Babies may be given a dummy or comforter if requested by the parent/carer. - 8.
 Adults need not be present in the sleep room but a sleep chart must be completed each time a child less than 2 years has a sleep.
 The child will be checked every 10 minutes and the times at which they went to sleep and awoke must be recorded.
 A timer will be used to facilitate the checks.
 The person making the check must initial the sleep chart. - 9.
 The temperature of the sleep room will be monitored twice daily and recorded.
 The temperature of the sleep room should not exceed 20C.

-Foundation for Study of Infant Deaths

-Department of Health
+EYFS Statutory Framework (September 2015) Guidance Foundation for Study of Infant Deaths Department of Health